janosch24/hivemq-spring-boot-starter/README.md

 ## Logging
 _HiveMQ_ is shipped with a _logback.xml_ for logging. _Spring Boot_ detects and uses it unless you define your own _logback.xml_.
 If so, in turn you cannot use _HiveMQs_ _logback.xml_, as it is not ready to be included in your own logging configuration.
-Further, if your application already uses a _Spring_ flavoured _logback-spring.xml_ configuration, it will be ignored, as the one from _HiveMQ_ takes precedence.
+Further, if your application already uses a _Spring_ flavored _logback-spring.xml_ configuration, it will be ignored, as the one from _HiveMQ_ takes precedence.
 Therefore, this starter is equipped with a _logback_ configuration, which you can include in your own _logback_ configuration.
 It is mainly derived from _HiveMQs_ original _logback.xml_, but adds some _Spring Boot_ specific stuff.